fcostin/tcplb/docs/DESIGN.md

 1. there exists no upstream that the client's connection can be forwarded to. this could be due to authorisation policy, misconfiguration of upstreams, all upstreams being unhealthy.
 2. any error is encountered while attempting to read from or write to the TCP connection between the server and the upstream

-Since the server is "agnostic" of the specific application-layer protocol that the client is using to communicate with an upstream, it is unable to communicate the cause of the error to the client using an application-layer protocol.
+Since the server is unaware of the specific application-layer protocol that the client is using to communicate with an upstream, it is unable to communicate the cause of the error to the client using an application-layer protocol.